FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 The Housing Exclusion

-In addition to the income exclusion, you can also exclude or deduct certain foreign housing costs above a base amount.
-This is especially valuable in high-cost cities.
+In addition to the income exclusion, you can also exclude or deduct certain foreign housing costs above a base amount (roughly $18,928 for 2025).
+Qualifying expenses include rent, utilities, insurance, and parking — but not purchased property costs, domestic labor, or mortgage payments.

 The Foreign Tax Credit (FTC)